Multi-Modal Deep Learning for Credit Rating Prediction Using Text and Numerical Data Streams: Related Works

 \subsection{NLP for finance problems}

-As outlined above, the datasets commonly used in the credit scoring community are structured in a format featuring a mixture of numerical and categorical attributes \cite{wang2015survey}.
-Unstructured data such as raw text \cite{gunnarsson2021deep} also has great potential in the credit rating domain; however, it has been explored by very few researchers \cite{shi2018deepclue}.
-Hence, we examined studies in which unstructured data had been used for prediction and classification.
-As an example, Lee et al. \cite{lee2014importance} analyzed the importance of text in the prediction of stock price movement by building a corpus that facilitated the forecasting tasks.
+The datasets commonly used in the credit scoring community are typically structured in a format featuring a mixture of numerical and categorical attributes \cite{wang2015survey}.
+Unstructured data such as raw text \cite{gunnarsson2021deep} has potential in the credit rating domain; however, it has not been extensively explored \cite{shi2018deepclue}.
+Hence, we review studies where unstructured data had been used for prediction and classification.
+Lee et al. \cite{lee2014importance} analyzed the importance of text in the prediction of stock price movement by building a corpus that facilitated the forecasting tasks.
 They showed that the incorporation of text in the prediction task could improve results significantly.
-Goldberg et al. \cite{goldberg2016primer} has found that CNNs can be particularly beneficial when the useful information is sparse and dispersed in different places in the data, which is typically the case with textual data.
-Such a claim is further supported by the results of Mai et al. \cite{mai2019deep}, who applied CNN to textual data with accompanying accounting data and found that CNN could generate more accurate predictions for corporate bankruptcy.
-RNN, with the property of modeling complex temporal characteristics, better captured the context information in text processing compared to CNN \cite{vargas2017deep}.
-Li et al. \cite{li2020multimodal} evaluated fundamental data and online news and have proposed an LSTM-based model for stock prediction to address the issues caused by interactions among different modes and heterogeneity of the data.
+Goldberg et al. \cite{goldberg2016primer} found that CNNs can be particularly beneficial when the useful information is sparse and dispersed in different places in the data, which is typically the case with textual data.
+The claim was further supported by Mai et al. \cite{mai2019deep}, who applied CNN to textual data with accompanying accounting data and reported better prediction accuracy for corporate bankruptcy.
+Li et al. \cite{li2020multimodal} used an LSTM-based model for stock prediction to address the issues caused by interactions among different modes and heterogeneity of the data that featured temporal data and online news media.